-Information for the JVS is collected by telephone from approximately 5,000 employers.
-The employer sample selected is stratified by state, industry division and employment size to ensure adequate state and industry representation.
-A minimum response rate of 95% is generally achieved for the survey as a whole and for each state and industry.
+Information for the JVS is collected by online form and/or telephone from a sample of approximately 5,500 employers.
+The employer sample selected is stratified by state, industry division and employment size to ensure adequate state, and industry representation.
+A minimum response rate of 95% is generally achieved.

 There are two principal sources of error in surveys, sampling error and non-sampling error.
 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise non-sampling error by the careful design and testing of questionnaires, detailed checking of the reported data and direct follow up with providers where significant errors are detected.

 Sampling error occurs when a sample or subset of the population is surveyed rather than the entire population.
 One measure of the likely difference resulting from not including all of the population in the survey is given by the standard error.
 There are about two chances in three that a sample estimate will differ by less than one standard error from the figure that would have been obtained if the whole population had been included in the survey.

 Estimates of job vacancies are seasonally adjusted to remove the estimated effects of normal seasonal variation from the series.
 The seasonally adjusted series are further smoothed to reduce the impact of irregular or non-seasonal factors.
 Smoothed seasonally adjusted series are called trend estimates.
 As data becomes available for the next quarter there are usually revisions in the trend estimates for the most recent preceding quarters.